-Ali Bloomgarden is a senior at New York University studying Applied Psychology, with a concentration in Child and Adolescent Mental Health Studies.
-She is from Los Angeles, CA. Ali has spent the last year working with girls in the juvenile justice system.
+Ali Bloomgarden recently graduated from New York University with a B.S. in Applied Psychology, and a concentration in Child and Adolescent Mental Health Studies.
+She is from Los Angeles, CA. Ali has spent the last year and a half working with girls in the juvenile justice system as a researcher and advocate through Dr. Shabnam Javdani’s ROSES program.
+Ali is now training and supervising future ROSES advocates and their individual client cases.
 Her experience has fostered her desire to understand the mental health disparities in youth involved with the juvenile justice system through a contextual, multi-level and interdisciplinary approach.
 Ali is passionate about working with individuals to address oppression-related mental health disparities and ultimately inform system change.

 Julia Pike-Forster is a Psychology and Political Science major in her first year at Johns Hopkins University.
 She is interested in studying policy regarding mental health and other stigmatized diseases.
 Over the summer of 2015, she worked as a teacher at the East Harlem school, which helped her realize her passion for studying childhood development and the ways in which a child’s environment can affect their minds.
 For her senior project in high school, she developed a curriculum that was integrated into the introductory biology class at her school, meant to introduce students to the biological background, importance, and pervasiveness of mental illness.
 At Johns Hopkins she is participating in the Sexual Assault Research Unit – a club which provides a 24 hour hotline for sexual assault survivors and works to destigmatize and raise awareness of sexual violence – and Active Minds.